karooolis/til/mysql/changing-user-password.md

 SET PASSWORD for 'wordpress'@'localhost' = PASSWORD("NEW PASSWORD");
 ```

 `SET PASSWORD` sets a new function for a selected user selected with `for`.
-We need to run our new password through function `PASSWORD()` so as to create new password digest since MySQL does not store passwords in plain text, as it should.
+We need to run our new password through function `PASSWORD()` so as to create new password digest since MySQL does not store passwords in plain text, as it rightly should not.

 ## Resources